AminetAminet

 No configuration files, no daemons, no hassle - just a single command

-Fitz goes both ways: You can share and mount - on all supported
+Fitz goes both ways: You can share and mount - on all platforms, both

 Fitz supports Amiga case-insensitive filenames, permission bits and